isabsent/Hackintosh-OpenCore-B360M-DS3h-i5-8400-UHD-630/README.md

 DAMAGE WAIVER: I am not responsible for any damages for your hardware and data you may cause!!!

-EFI created with [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for OpenCore 0.7.5.
+EFI created with [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for **OpenCore 0.7.5**.
 The main problem appears due to an absence of discrete video - it is necessary to patch framebuffer for that case.
-To avoid a framebuffer patching use DSub/DislayPort cable instead of HDMI/DVI.
+To avoid a framebuffer patching **use DSub/DislayPort cable instead of HDMI/DVI**.
 If your option is HDMI/DVI only use the framebuffer patch below instead of created with [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) manual:

 			<key>PciRoot(0x0)/Pci(0x2,0x0)</key>
 			<dict>